dong-won-shin/tiny_vins_mono/README.md

 **Tiny VINS Mono** is a lightweight implementation of a monocular Visual-Inertial Navigation System (VINS).
 This project provides a real-time visual-inertial odometry solution that fuses camera and IMU (Inertial Measurement Unit) data to estimate 6-DOF pose (position and orientation) in 3D space.
 This algorithm is a refactored version of the well-known VINS-MONO system, designed for educational and research purposes.

+This project is under continuous development and improvement, with significant contributions and guidance from **Vibe Coding**.
+The development process focuses on creating a robust, well-documented, and educational implementation of visual-inertial odometry algorithms.

 ### Key Features

 - **Monocular Visual-Inertial Odometry**: Combines single camera and IMU data for robust pose estimation